Off-payroll working in the public sector: reform of intermediaries legislation

 Public authorities, agencies and third parties supplying contractors should consider existing contracts and prepare for the change.

-It is for the public authority to determine whether off-payroll working rules apply when engaging a worker through a PSC.
+It is for the public authority to determine whether off-payroll working in the public sector rules apply when engaging a worker through a PSC.

 Further guidance setting out whether contracts are in scope or out of scope, covering managed service companies and contracted out services is available.

-Interested parties can use the Employment Status Service tool to obtain the HMRC view of whether any current and prospective workers would fall within the off-payroll rules from 6 April 2017.
+Interested parties can use the check employment status for tax service to obtain the HMRC view of whether any current and prospective workers would fall within the off-payroll working in the public sector rules from 6 April 2017.

 This new digital service provides the HMRC view of the employment status of a worker.
 The user answers a number of questions around the relationship between the worker and the public sector client they are contracted with.
-It is for the public authority to decide whether off-payroll working rules should apply.
+It is for the public authority to decide whether off-payroll working in the public sector rules should apply.

 Use of the service is optional.